 Hence DIY and printed versions of learning puzzles are logical solutions when you have limited storage capacity.
 Based on my experience, printed and laminated continent maps do the trick and accomplish the goal of teaching students the names and locations of the seven continents and five oceans.
 You can find a variety of continent resources here.

 I believe it is crucial for children to learn about their cultural heritage from the very beginning.
-Naturally, that means talking about countries that have cultural and historical significance for our immediate family.
+Naturally, that means talking about countries that have cultural and historical significance to our immediate family.

 Calendar activity with this calendar mobile is such a fun and engaging way for children to learn about the cyclical nature of our daily life on Earth.